ijlyttle/quig/README.md

 This is aimed at folks who want to stay current with the "bleeding-edge" of Quarto, and thus may find it handy to work with multiple versions, switching between them.

 It is inspired by [pyenv](https://github.com/pyenv/pyenv) and [rig](https://github.com/r-lib/rig); my deepest apologies to rig's author, Gábor Csárdi, for appropriating the name for this pale imitation.
-In the event that Posit wishes to create and support a similar (presumably much better) tool, I would happily step aside and support such an effort.
+In the event that Posit wishes to create and support a similar (presumably much better) tool, I would happily step aside to support such an effort.

 ## Strategy